 Many works in the Permanent and Public Art collections were brought to MIT through the List’s Percent-for-Art Program.
-Recent commissions completed in 2018 include Olafur Eliasson’s Northwest Passage and Nick Mauss’ Dispersed Events.
+Upcoming commissions in 2020-21 include Jeffrey Gibson’s I DON’T WANT TO SEE MYSELF WITHOUT YOU, 2020; Alicja Kwade’s Against the Run, 2019; and Agnieszka Kurant’s The End of Signature, 2020-21.

 MIT’s Percent-for-Art Program, administered by the List Visual Arts Center, now allocates up to $500,000 to commission art for each new major renovation or campus construction project.
 The policy was formally instituted in 1968, but earlier collaborations between artists and architects can be found on MIT’s campus.
 When architect Eero Saarinen designed the MIT Chapel in 1955, sculptor Theodore Roszak designed the bell tower and sculptor Harry Bertoia designed the altar screen.
 In 1985, architect I.M.
 Pei and artists Scott Burton, Kenneth Noland, and Richard Fleischner collaborated on Percent-for-Art projects for the Wiesner building and plaza, home to the MIT List Visual Arts Center and the Media Laboratory.